One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Experiments

 \subsection{Baselines}

 Our multimodal baselines include a conventional concatenation fusion with no attention, early fusion followed by self-attention, and pairwise cross-attention fusion.
 The architectures of all models are identical except for their integration stage.
 For example, since modality-specific encoders can produce different dimension sizes, we add a linear layer before integration to create the same input dimensions.
-While this step is not strictly necessary for concatenation, we still add the layer there so that no additional factors influence computation costs and performance.
+Although this step is not strictly necessary for concatenation, we still add the layer there so that no additional factors influence computation costs and performance.
 While there are many multimodal Transformers available for the vision-language domain, our focus is on examining the underlying fusion mechanism and creating a general integration paradigm for any application, especially ones outside of vision-language.
+In Appendix Section 5, we touch on the limitations of our experiments and future work that we did not cover.